jrieke/streamlit-analytics/README.md

 **Track & visualize user interactions with your streamlit app.**

 This is a small extension for the fantastic [streamlit](https://www.streamlit.io/) framework.
-With just one line of code, it counts page views, tracks all user interactions with your app, and visualizes the results directly in your browser.
+With just one line of code, it counts page views, tracks all widget interactions across users, and visualizes the results directly in your browser.
 Think Google Analytics but for streamlit.

 <p align="center">